Scholarship Coin Price Tops $0.0001 on Top Exchanges (SCHO)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

 Scholarship Coin’s genesis date was October 5th, 2022.
 Scholarship Coin’s total supply is 13,831,050 coins.
-Scholarship Coin’s official website is www.scholarshipcoin.org.
 The Reddit community for Scholarship Coin is https://reddit.com/r/scholarship_coin and the currency’s Github account can be viewed here.
+Scholarship Coin’s official Twitter account is @coinscholarship and its Facebook page is accessible here.
+The official website for Scholarship Coin is www.scholarshipcoin.org.
 The official message board for Scholarship Coin is discord.gg/xt28253ca.
-Scholarship Coin’s official Twitter account is @coinscholarship and its Facebook page is accessible here.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Scholarship Coin directly using U.S. dollars.
-Investors seeking to trade Scholarship Coin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Scholarship Coin using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Scholarship Coin directly using US dollars.
+Investors seeking to trade Scholarship Coin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Scholarship Coin using one of the aforementioned exchanges.

 Receive News & Updates for Scholarship Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Scholarship Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.